Fion-P/Distributions/README.md

   * The bubbles are switched on change and can be changed while playing and while not playing.
   * Checkboxes allow users to specify which countries to look at.
   * The bubbles are filtered on click and upon check labels are appended to the graph.
+  * Buttons are created on the top right to allow users to:
+     * Play and pause the visualization
+     * Clear the filters for countries and continents
+     * Restart the visualization

 ### Date Slider